sharvari-gokhale/MD-assignment/MD_Assignment.md

 Following are the some of the important benefits of an ATM:
 * It is an electronic banking machine that enables you to perform basic transactions without the help of a branch representative.
 * Any credit card or debit card holder can access cash at any bank’s ATM.
-* ATMs are very convenient to use and allows us to perform the following transactions quickly:
+* ATMs are very convenient to use and will allow you to perform the following transactions quickly:
   * Deposits
   * Cash withdrawals
   * Transfers between bank accounts
   * Bill payments